Sums of squares of integer-multiple of an integral element on real bi-quadratic fields: Introduction

 \section{Introduction}

 The representation of an integer by sum of integer squares or by other quadratic forms in a number field $K$ has a long played fundamental role in algebraic number theory.
+It dates back at least to Pythagorean triplet, that is, the representation of $0$ by the ternary form $x^2 + y^2 - z^2$, from around $1800$ BC.
+The study of Pell's equation, that is, representation of $1$ and other small integers by the binary form $x^2 - dy^2$ (where $d$ is a square-free positive integer), was considered to be started in $400$ BC by Greek mathematicians and later was carried on by Archemides, Diophantus, Brahmagupta, Bhaskara and by many more authors.

-It started with Lagrange's famous four square theorem \cite{LA} which says that every positive rational integer can be expressed as sum of four squares.
-At the beginning of twentieth century, Ramanujan \cite{R} extended Lagrange's result and he showed that up-to equivalence, there are $54$ diagonal positive quaternary quadratic forms which represent all positive rational integers.
-This result is further extended to non-diagonal cases later, by Dickson \cite{D}.
+The Modern history begins with stalwart mathematicians, like Fermat, Euler, Gauss who studied representation of primes by binary forms $x^2 + dy^2$ (where $d$ is a square-free positive integer).
+Finally, in 1770, Lagrange proved his famous four square theorem \cite{LA} which says that every positive integer can be represented by the positive definite quaternary form $x^2 + y^2 + z^2 + w^2$.
+At the beginning of twentieth century, Ramanujan \cite{R} and Dickson \cite{D} extended Lagrange's result and they showed that up-to equivalence, there exist only a finite number of positive definite quaternary forms which represent all positive integers.
+The most recent developments were made by Conway-Schneeberger \cite{Co}, Bhargaba- Hanke \cite{BH}, and Rouse \cite{Ro}, which gave equivalent conditions for a positive definite form to represent all positive integers and other special infinite sets.